 Complement 3 glomerulopathy (C3G) or C3 glomerulopathy is a kidney disease affecting 2 to 3 out of every 1 million people.
 Although it’s very rare, there’s plenty of information and research surrounding C3G.
 Doctors and researchers continue looking for new ways to treat C3G to improve overall health and quality of life.

-C3G is divided into two types depending on how it specifically affects the kidneys.
-Over 10 years ago, researchers renamed C3G from membranoproliferative glomerulonephritis (MPGN).
-The two types are now known as:
+C3G is divided into two types based on how it specifically affects the kidneys.
+Over the past decade, researchers have reclassified some cases previously labeled membranoproliferative glomerulonephritis (MPGN) as C3G, based on how the complement system is involved.
+The two types are called C3 glomerulonephritis (C3GN) and dense deposit disease (DDD).

 The complement system usually stays inactive until it’s needed.
 This helps stop it from attacking your body’s cells and tissues.
 Certain genes make proteins that act like brakes in a car to keep the system under control.
 C3G develops in people with mutations that affect the “brakes.”
 Their complement system becomes overactive and starts breaking down normal C3 proteins.